dacr/code-examples-manager/README.md

 parts of them are working.

-Managing dozens of published code example files as gists (github) and/or snippets (gitlab) is really not easy and time consuming, in particular if you want to keep your examples up to date.
+Managing dozens of published code example files as gists (github) and/or snippets (gitlab) is really not easy and time-consuming, in particular if you want to keep your examples up to date.

 That's why I decided to automate their management.
 The first iteration was script based,